 ESFI thanks the following organizations for their participation in the survey: International Association of Electrical Inspectors (IAEI), Independent Electrical Contractors Association (IEC), National Association of Electrical Distributors (NAED), National Electrical Contractors Association (NECA), and National Electrical Manufacturers Association (NEMA).

 Click here for the complete survey results.

 ESFI surveyed over 900 electrical inspectors, contractors, distributors, and manufacturers to learn about the counterfeiting issue in the electrical industry.

-They say every man has his price and when it comes to counterfeit electrical products that is, essentially, true.
-Purchasing counterfeits may save a buck but it puts your safety, and potentially the safety of your loved ones and your home, at risk.
-Counterfeit electronics are uniquely unforgiving and have been reported to start fires, explode, shock users and inflict burns.
-Today counterfeits are more sophisticated than ever before, making them difficult to spot.
+They say every man has his price and when it comes to counterfeit electrical products, that is essentially true.
+Purchasing counterfeits may save a buck, but it puts your safety and potentially the safety of your loved ones and your home at risk.
+Counterfeit electronics are uniquely unforgiving and have been reported to start fires, explode, shock users, and inflict burns.
+Today's counterfeits are more sophisticated than ever before, making them difficult to spot.
 Use these helpful tips to help avoid the purchase of counterfeit electrical products and ensure you get a real deal.